How to Politely & Legally Deny a Rental Application

 • Their credit score.

 These adverse action notices will often form a good chunk of the rejection letters you need to send.
-If an applicant is denied for a reason other than what was found on their tenant screening report, there is no legal requirement for notifying as to why they were rejected.
+If an applicant is denied for a reason other than what was found on their tenant screening report, there is no legal requirement for telling them why they were rejected.

 Send Letters to All Rejected Applicants

-Whether required by the FCRA or not, landlords should still send letters to all applicants who have been rejected.
-The main reason for this, other than being polite, is to avoid discrimination lawsuits.
+Whether required by the FCRA or not, landlords should still send letters to all applicants who have been rejected as it can help avoid discrimination lawsuits.

 For example, someone may know that they have excellent credit, good income, and good rental history and believe they’re going to get the lease.

 However, perhaps the landlord calls a reference and gets a bad review.
-Or a previous landlord says that they neglected to take care of the property somehow.
-Those won’t show up in a tenant screening report, but are still a legitimate basis for rejecting an applicant.
+Or a previous landlord says that they neglected to take care of the property.
+Those won’t show up in a tenant screening report but are still a legitimate basis for rejecting an applicant.

-If this particular applicant is from another country, they may believe that’s the reason they were rejected and could be tempted to sue the landlord.
-A rejection letter explaining the bad reference will usually nip this in the bud.
+If this applicant is from another country, they may believe that’s the reason they were rejected and could be tempted to sue the landlord.
+A rejection letter explaining the denial will usually prevent a lawsuit.

 Deny application on iPropertyManagement.com